How to wean your baby

 Weaning your baby is a big milestone that comes with plenty of excitement, a little bit of worry and a whole lot of mess – not to mention plenty of questions.
 Here’s how to make baby’s weaning journey healthy, nutritious and fun.

 At a glance

-At six months your baby will show signs they are ready to try solid foods
+At six months your baby should show signs they’re ready to try solid foods

 What is weaning?

 At around six months your baby will start getting hungrier because they need more than just breast milk or formula to meet their nutritional needs.
 Weaning is when you start to introduce solid foods.
 The NHS recommend waiting until baby is six months old for this stage.
 You can wean the traditional way by spoon-feeding baby or you can try baby-led weaning where you give them the chance to feed themselves.
 Many parents wean using a combination of both.
 Weaning baby will introduce them to an exciting world of new tastes and textures, but there are other reasons why it’s so important:

 - It’s the foundation for a healthy, balanced diet.

 - It’s a perfect platform for baby to develop communication and independence by saying ‘yuk’ and ‘mmm’ to different foods.

 - It can help with baby’s speech development through chewing and swallowing.